MonkeviciuteGerda/visual-regression-task/README.md

 Notes: try to really investigate the plugin and its capabilities.

-## More
+## Want to learn more?
-- An interesting blog post on visual regression https://medium.com/loftbr/visual-regression-testing-eb74050f3366
+- An interesting blog post on visual regression testing https://medium.com/loftbr/visual-regression-testing-eb74050f3366
+- 5 Core Practices for Efficient Visual Testing https://www.browserstack.com/guide/visual-testing-best-practices
+- Guide To Visual Regression Testing With Visual Testing Tools https://www.softwaretestinghelp.com/visual-validation-testing/

 ### Have fun!